bivafra/libbmb/README.md

      git clone https://github.com/bivafra/libbmb.git
     ```
 2.
-    1. If you're using the library as a dependency, add this to your CMakeLists.txt:
+    1. If you're using the library as a dependency, add this to your `CMakeLists.txt`:
         ```shell
         add_subdirectory(libbmb)
         target_link_libraries(*your_target* PRIVATE libbmb)
         ```
         **libbmb** uses cmake's *interface*, so when linking you'll automatically get include directories.
-    2. If you're developing the library, the only options is to build the tests:
+    2. If you want to develop the library, you must write unit tests for your code. <br/>
+       To build tests you should install [valgrind](https://valgrind.org/) for memory checks, add the test files into `CMakeLists.txt`, and
+       run:
         ```shell
         make test
         ```
+        This will automatically install `gtest` and run tests with `valgrind` checks. <br/><br/>
+        The default compiler is `clang`.
+To build with `gcc` run:
+        ```shell
+        make test_gcc
+        ```
-    Note: if you use clangd, adjust the include path in the .clangd config file.
+        Note: if you use clangd as a language server, adjust the include path in the `.clangd` config file.
 ## ⚙️ Features
 Following sections contain details about implemented and planned functionality, C++ standard compatibility,
 reasons why there's a deviation from the standard, and some other useful notes.